 They talked about re-seeding the cards.

-Basically, the Virgin Media network engineers were re-seeding fiber cards or something to that effect to help fix the issue.
+Basically, Virgin Media network engineers were re-seeding Fiber cards or something to that effect to help fix the issue.

-So yeah, last week, we saw basically two outages.
+So, yeah, so last week we saw basically two outages.

-We saw the earlier one that's in the middle of the graph there.
+And this one, we saw the earlier one that's sort of in the middle of the graph there.